dendronhq/dendron-site/vault/dendron.guides.cook.md

 4. Profit!

-Some potential use cases you can do using elasticsearch and Dendron:
+Some potential use cases you can do using Elasticsearch and Dendron:

 -   filter your notes by any logical combination of custom attributes
 -   make a heatmap of notes created by date